Most PhD students receive a tuition waiver and funding for living expenses, regardless of financial need.

 Standard tuition waivers and stipends

 Sometimes there are no strings attached other than minimum course requirements and performance.
 Occasionally, there are fixed amounts for all students, but more often they are merit based, with the most outstanding applicants offered more, and the applicants who were barely accepted offered very little or nothing at all.
-This explains why all 3 programs in the links above are somewhat unclear about who gets what.
-In any case, most programs come with a complete tuition waiver and some kind of stipend, though usually there are also performance and work requirements attached.
+Most programs come with a complete tuition waiver and some kind of stipend, though usually there are also performance and work requirements attached.

 Faculty research grants